MicrosoftDocs/dynamics-365-project-operations/articles/pro/subcontracting/Subcontracting_project_team_members.md

 When a generic team member is associated with a subcontract and subcontract line, the **Worker type** field on the generic team member row will be updated to **Contract Worker** and **Subcontract Validity** will be set to **Valid**.

-## Subcontracting staffed project team members
+## Subcontracting a staffed project team member
 Like generic or unstaffed team members, staffed team member capacity required on a project can also be linked to a subcontract.
 To subcontract a named project team member, follow these steps:

 1. Make sure that the named resource is set up as a contract worker type of bookable resource.
 Also, make sure that the **Vendor** field on the bookable resource matches the vendor on the subcontract that you are selecting.